bwl21/zupfnoter/README.md

 ## Keyboard shortcuts

 -   Ctrl / cmd - R : Render the tunes
--   ctrl / cmd - P : play selection
+-   ctrl / cmd - P : play (depending on the selection)
+-   ctrl / cmd - K : open the Zupfnoter console to see more messages
 -   ctrl / cmd - S : save

 ## saving your work